 - Marks on the tongue

 Teeth grinding may be mild enough that it does not require treatment, and children often grow out of the condition.
-However, if the condition is severe, your dental care provider may offer treatment options such as biofeedback or behavior therapy, medication, or mouth guards.
-Stress-related bruxism can be treated through stress counseling, exercise, physical therapy, or muscle relaxants.
+However, if the situation is severe, your dental care provider may offer treatment options such as biofeedback or behaviour therapy, medication, or mouth guards.
+Stress-related bruxism can be treated through stress counselling, exercise, physical therapy, or muscle relaxants.
 Talk to your dentist about what could work best for you.

 To prevent or stop teeth grinding, take note of the following tips:

 - Do not drink alcohol as it has been shown to intensify teeth grinding.

 - Avoid chewing non-food items such as pens and fingernails.

 - Do not chew gum as it may train the jaw to clench.

 - Pay attention to your clenching and grinding.
 Place your tongue between your teeth to train your jaw muscles to relax.

 - Place a warm cloth on your cheeks in front of the ears to relax your jaw muscles before bed.